phax/phoss-directory/README.md

     * For the indexing REST API, a client certificate (SMP production) is needed
 * Test version is available at https://test-directory.peppol.eu
     * It can only handle participants registered at the SMK
     * For the indexing REST API, a client certificate (SMP test) is needed
-* A TOOP version is/was available at http://directory.acc.exchange.toop.eu/
+* A TOOP version was available at http://directory.acc.exchange.toop.eu/
     * It can only handle participants registered at the SMK at a specific DNS zone
     * For the indexing REST API, no client certificate is needed
-* A DE4A version is/was available at https://de4a.simplegob.com/directory/
+* A DE4A version was available at https://de4a.simplegob.com/directory/
     * It can only handle participants registered at the SML at a specific DNS zone
     * For the indexing REST API, no client certificate is needed

-* A Java library to be used in SMPs to communicate with the PD is available
-* [phoss SMP Server](https://github.com/phax/phoss-smp) supports starting with version 4.1.2 the graphical editing of Business Card incl. the necessary `/businesscard` API.

 # Building requirements